mrandri19/mrandri19.github.io/_posts/2019-07-24-modern-text-rendering-linux-overview.md

 </figure>

 HarfBuzz is the text shaping engine: it maps codepoints from a string to their corresponding glyph indices.
-HarfBuzz takes a Unicode string, three properties: direction, script, and language, and a font file.
-It returns a list of glyph indices and you can also query the GPOS table to get the kerning data.
+HarfBuzz takes a Unicode string, three properties: direction, script, language, and a font.
+It returns a list of glyph indices, each with a position in x, y coordinates, which incorporates kerning data from the font's GPOS table.

 Examples: